truenas/middleware/docs/userguide/index.rst

 MegaCli
 -------

-**MegaCli** is the command line interface for the LSI MegaRAID SAS family of RAID controllers.
-FreeNAS® also includes the `mfiutil(8) <http://www.freebsd.org/cgi/man.cgi?query=mfiutil>`_ utility which can be used to configure and manage connected storage devices.
+:command:`MegaCli` is the command line interface for the LSI MegaRAID SAS family of RAID controllers.
+FreeNAS® also includes the
+`mfiutil(8) <http://www.freebsd.org/cgi/man.cgi?query=mfiutil>`_
+utility which can be used to configure and manage connected storage devices.

-The **MegaCli** command is quite complex with several dozen options.
+The :command:`MegaCli` command is quite complex with several dozen options.
 While it is fully documented in this 442 page `PDF <http://www.lsi.com/downloads/Public/MegaRAID%20Common%20Files/SASUG_51530-00_RevG.pdf>`_ , the commands demonstrated in the
 `Emergency Cheat Sheet <http://tools.rapidsoft.de/perc/perc-cheat-sheet.html>`_